- Home

 The human body is made up of around 60% water, 40% of which is intracellular fluid (ICF) which lives inside our cells.
 The remaining water is called extracellular fluid (ECF), and this is found outside our cells – in blood, in between cells, and in spinal fluid.

-The amount of water in both ICF and ECF is determined by their concentration of electrolytes, particularly potassium and sodium.
+The amount of water in both ICF and ECF is determined by the concentration of electrolytes, particularly potassium and sodium.
 To perform at its peak, your body needs to have an equal balance of these electrolytes.
 When it’s unequal, cells can shrink as water exits them, or swell and burst as water enters.

 When your fluids aren’t balanced, you risk becoming dehydrated, which can harm your heart and kidneys.
 Because electrolytes are so important for fluid balance – and because we lose them through sweat – they’re a key component of sports drinks.